st-imdev/habit-calendar/README.md

-# Habit Calendar
+# Habit Tracker

-A GitHub-style habit tracking calendar that automatically updates daily with habit data and displays it as a visual calendar.
+A minimalist row-based habit tracker that automatically updates daily and displays your last two weeks of habits as a clean, embeddable image.

 ## What This Does

-- **Displays habit data** as a GitHub-style contribution calendar
+- **Displays 5 core habits** in a compact row-based layout showing the last 14 days
+- **Shows dates in US format** (M/D) for easy daily tracking
 - **Auto-updates daily** via GitHub Actions with realistic random data
 - **Shows progression** - habits get more consistent over time (60% → 90% success rate)
-- **Serves calendar images** via FastAPI for embedding anywhere
+- **Serves tracker images** via FastAPI for embedding anywhere (perfect for blog headers)

 ## Quick Start